XL-SHAO/Drupella-YOLO/README.md

 ### Project background

 Corallivorous *Drupella* snails can occur in dense aggregations on branching corals and may contribute to substantial loss of living coral tissue.
 Conventional underwater surveys rely heavily on visual inspection and manual counting, which are labor-intensive and may be affected by limited diving time, observer error, coral structural complexity, and partial target occlusion.

-This project combines underwater imagery, lightweight object detection, and post-detection quantification to support more reproducible and scalable image-based monitoring of *Drupella* populations.
+This project combines underwater imagery, lightweight object detection, and post-detection quantification to support more efficient image-based monitoring of *Drupella* populations.
 The workflow was developed using data collected in collaboration with the New Heaven Reef Conservation Program in Koh Tao, Thailand.

 ### Main contributions

 - A field dataset [drupella-dataset.zip](https://drive.google.com/file/d/1t53ldNqqKgMVdKANbA2-X6PaalZo1gXR/view?usp=sharing) containing both still photographs and video-extracted frames of *Drupella* snails in branching coral habitats.
-- Expert-verified bounding-box annotations for small, dense, and partially occluded underwater targets.
+- Bounding-box annotations for small, dense, and partially occluded underwater targets.
 - Drupella-YOLO, a lightweight YOLOv13n-based detector incorporating:
   - Complementary Feature Complementary Mapping (CFCM);
   - Hierarchical Dual-Stream Attention (HDSA); and
   - Inverse Sample Module (ISM).
-- Reproducible model-comparison and ablation experiments.
+- Model-comparison and ablation experiments.
-- Grad-CAM visualization for interpreting model attention.
 - A post-detection pipeline for:
   - image-level abundance estimation;
   - ruler-based pixel-to-millimeter conversion;
   - approximate body-length estimation; and
-  - size-class assignment.
+  - size-class classification.

 ---